yrammos/SublimeLog/README.md

     tail -f ~/.subl.log

-This provides me with a dynamic view of the console stream in a separate window, without the space- and time-consuming tedium of opening and closing the console itself.
+This provides me with a dynamic view of the console stream in a separate window, without the space- and time-consuming tedium of toggling the console view.

 ### Version history

 #### 4/18/2013
-- NEW: Adds support for Sublime Text 3
+- NEW: Support for Sublime Text 3
 - NEW: Logger may now be toggled via the command palette.
 - NEW: Settings modifications no longer necessitate an editor restart to take effect.